danragnar/doc-vectorize/README.md

 ## Features

-- **Ingestion**: Extract text from PDF and DOCX files, chunk it, generate embeddings, and store in a FAISS vector index.
+- **Ingestion**: Extract text and metadata (creation/modification dates) from PDF and DOCX files, chunk text, generate multilingual embeddings, and store in a FAISS vector index with content-addressable file storage.
-- **Search**: Perform semantic search to retrieve relevant document chunks locally.
+- **Search**: Perform semantic search to retrieve relevant document chunks, with optional date filtering.
-- **Query**: Use retrieved chunks as context for AI-generated answers (requires OpenAI API key).
+- **Query**: Use retrieved chunks (including source metadata) as context for AI-generated answers via OpenAI.
+- **Chat**: Interactive conversational mode with history, date-scoped retrieval, and separate search/AI prompts.
-- **UI**: Web-based interface for easy interaction (upload documents, search, query).
+- **UI**: Web-based interface with tabs for single queries and chat, file uploads, downloads, and date filters.

 ## Installation